-The estate is located in the municipality of Léognan in the area Pessac-Léognan
+The estate is located in the commune of Léognan Pessac-Léognan

 (Bordeaux).
-It was founded in the 18th century by the Lageder family Lagravière.
-In 1803 Pierre Malartic bought it and added its name.
-A famous family member was the French Admiral Comte Anne-Joseph-Hippolyte Maurès de Malartic (1730-1800), reminiscent of the three-master on the bottle label.
+It was founded in the 18th century by the Lagravière family of shipowners.
+In 1803 Pierre Malartic bought it and added his name.
+A famous family member was the French Admiral Comte Anne-Joseph-Hippolyte Maurès de Malartic (1730-1800), whom the three-master on the bottle label commemorates.
 After several changes of ownership, the estate came into the possession of the champagne company Laurent-Perrier

-which sold it in 1997 to the Belgian Alfred-Alexandre Bonnie.
+which it sold to the Belgian Alfred-Alexandre Bonnie in 1997.
 Both white wine and red wine are classified as "Cru Classé" (Graves).
-The vineyards cover a total of 47 hectares, of which 41 hectares with the red varieties Merlot (45%), Cabernet Sauvignon (45%) and Cabernet Franc (10%), and six hectares with the white varieties Sauvignon Blanc (80%) and Sémillon ( 20%).
-The extremely long-lived red wine is aged up to 22 months in one-third new barrels.
-The long-lived white wine matures for up to eight months in 100% new oak barrels.
+The vineyards cover a total of 47 hectares of vines, of which 41 hectares with the red varieties Merlot (45%), Cabernet Sauvignon (45%) and Cabernet Franc (10%), and six hectares with the white varieties Sauvignon Blanc (80%) and Sémillon ( 20%) planted.
+The extremely long-lived red wine is aged for up to 22 months in one-third new barriques.
+The long-lived white wine is aged for up to eight months in 100% new barriques.
 The second wines (in white and red) are called "Sillage de Malartic".
 A rosé is called "Le Rosé de Malartic".